Over My Dead Body (TV series)

+Premise

 Over My Dead Body stars Edward Woodward as Maxwell Beckett, an aging mystery novelist whose three successful early novels were starting to be overshadowed by the reputation his two most recent works had developed as being "bombs."
 He was approached by young, struggling reporter Nikki Page (Jessica Lundy) who wrote for the San Francisco Union, and who came to him for help after witnessing a murder through her window and because he was her favorite author.
 After they solved this mystery, they became fast friends and began to work together in the "amateur sleuth" tradition to solve crimes.

+Production

 Over My Dead Body was produced by William Link, the man responsible for Murder, She Wrote, but while it shared the theme of an aging mystery writer as an amateur sleuth in real life, it shared none of the earlier program's success.
 It was cancelled after a run of less than three months, although a few leftover episodes were aired in June 1991.